Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Acknowledgements

 We thank M.~Endres and A.~Browaeys for technical information.
 We also acknowledge the contribution of Dr P. Huillery to the early stages of the project.

 \paragraph{Author contributions} N. C. Jackson and R. K. Hanley contributed equally to this work.

 \paragraph{Funding information} This work was supported by EPSRC Responsive Mode grants EP/R035482/1 and EP/J007021/1.
 NCJ was supported by EPSRC Platfrom grant EP/R002061/1.
-The project also received funding from the European Union’s Horizon 2020 research and innovation programme under the FET grant agreement 640378-RYSQ and the EMPIR grant agreement 17FUN03-USOQS.
+The project acknowledges funding of the project EMPIR-USOQS, EMPIR projects are co-funded by the European Union’s Horizon2020 research and innovation programme (640378-RYSQ) and the EMPIR Participating States (17FUN03-USOQS).